jchanvfx/NodeGraphQt/README.md

-### NodeGraphQt - PySide Widget
+### NodeGraph Widget

-This is a *work in progress* widget I'm working on in my spare time, as a learning exercise on how to write a custom node graph in PySide.
+This is a *work in progress* widget I'm working on in my spare time, as a learning exercise to write a custom node graph in PySide.

 `NodeGraphQt` is node graph widget that can be implemented and repurposed into vfx applications that supports PySide.